alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-energy-related-goods-technology-and-services.markdown

 Download a full list of [restricted goods, services and technologies](http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=OJ%3AJOL_2014_229_R_0001)

-Trafficking and brokering can include anything that helps to transfer items from one country to another.
-For example:

-- arranging or negotiating sales
-- arranging intra company transfers
-- drop shipping

 Use the [SPIRE system](https://www.spire.bis.gov.uk/spire/fox/espire/LOGIN/login) to apply for a trade control licence.